Pricing Your Services: A Guide for Virtual Assistants

 Popular service package types include:

-Retainer Packages: A set number of hours per month at a flat monthly rate.
-Ideal for ongoing support.
+A set number of hours per month at a flat monthly rate.
+These are ideal for ongoing support and long-term client relationships.Project-Based Packages

-Project-Based Packages: Fixed-price projects with a defined scope, such as social media setup or website updates.
+Fixed-price services with a defined scope, such as social media setup, website updates, or CRM organization.VIP Days

-VIP Days: Clients book you for a focused full or half-day to complete specific tasks quickly.
+Clients book a focused half-day or full day to complete specific tasks quickly and efficiently.

-Tip: Start with your most requested services and package those first.
-You can always adjust and expand your offerings as you learn what clients want most.
+Tip: Start by packaging your most requested services first.
+You can always refine or expand your offers as you learn more about what your clients need.